 One of the most important things to keep in mind when you first get a new tattoo is the washing process.
 Washing your tattoo is crucial as it prevents unwanted bacteria and pathogens from invading your skin's protective barrier.

 Among all the questions we get about the washing process of a new tattoo, there's one that stands out from the rest:

 How often should you wash your new tattoo?
 Generally, it is recommended that you wash your tattoo around 2-3 times a day until it is completely healed, which can take several months.

 Since there is a lot of ambiguity surrounding the frequency and process of washing your new tattoo, we have decided to go more in-depth to help you understand when, how, and how much you need to clean your tattoo.

 How Long Should You Wait to Wash Your Tattoo?

 We suggest that you wait at least 5 hours after your tattoo's application to wash it.

-It is critical that you begin with clean hands and a gentle and anti-microbial tattoo cleanser, as this part of your body is especially sensitive.
+It is critical that you begin with clean hands and a gentle and anti-microbial tattoo soap as this part of your body is especially sensitive.

 - Washing your tattoo too soon

 Although, if you decide to wash your tattoo too soon this could cause serious damage to your new ink, which will mean all the money and patience you have used would go down the drain.